A Programme for Fast-Paced Data Management

 Applying to the Business Intelligence Programme is quick and easy.
 Just complete these two steps:

-- Click on the blue "Apply" button to create a user account and add the program to your account in the online application portal.
+- Click on the blue "Apply" button (this will appear at the time the programme is open for applications) to create a user account and add the programme to your account in the online application portal.

 - Submit the required documents to verify that you fulfill the entry requirements listed below.
 It is usually possible to upload the required documents to your user account.